aaronkyle/social-development/context/thematic-issues/social-impact-assessment/baseline-studies/methodology/methods_rapid-appraisal_defining-questionnaire.md

-That is, this document presents the 'full' list of questions suggested by our associates as being important for informing the social baseline (and thus the social impact assessment).
-CCCS recognizes that this list of questions needs to be reduced prior to fieldwork.
-Our continuing work with secondary socio-economic indicator data (from BPS) will allow us to make informed decisions about which particular questions to ask in each study village.
-The outcome of this work will be a final, customized list of questions defined per village (once the final list of villages has been determined).
+This document presents a list of questions helpful for informing the design of social baseline studies (and consequently social impact assessment).

+Remember: This list is intended as an example only.
+Questions needs to be refined according to context and structured prior to fieldwork.